 Location: PO Box 710286 Santee CA 92072 USA

-Results: Dogs on Deployment has assisted over 320 military pet owners through boarding and financial assistance as of July 2013.
-DoD has awarded nearly $8000 to needing military and veteran families for help with their pet's care during time of emergency or duress.
+Results: Dogs on Deployment has assisted over 700 military pet owners through boarding and financial assistance since founding in June 2011.
+DoD has awarded over $60,000 to needing military and veteran families for help with their pet's care during time of emergency or duress.

 Geographic areas served: National

-Programs: the largest, national military-pet foster network, financial assistance to military members and veterans, and education and resources promoting lifelong, responsible pet ownership.
+Programs: Dogs on Deployment provides the largest, national military-pet foster network, financial assistance to military members and veterans, and education and resources promoting lifelong, responsible pet ownership.